dobby-dobster/aws-terraform-ansible-jenkins-env/README.md

 Once the deployment has completed, a multi-region Jenkins deployment will exist - master in us-east-1 and a worker node in us-west-2.

-You will be able to access jenkins via https://jenkins.<your-domiain>
+You will be able to access jenkins via https://jenkins. + your-domiain